cantikapf/IR-study-companion/_chapters/034-Contemporary Issues In Global Politics/080-natural-disaster.md

 Overall, the scale of devastation wrought by the tsunami gave impetus to end conflict and rebuild both physically and politically in Aceh.
 It opened a window of opportunity that Indonesia and GAM seized, with major assistance from global partners.
 The tsunami disaster became Aceh's road to peace and reconstruction.

 ---

+---

+### Interactive Learning
+{% include flashcards.html term1="Post-Disaster Political Spaces" def1="Moments when underlying issues and tensions are brought to the surface." term2="Disaster Politics" def2="The intersection of natural disasters and political conditions." term3="Critical Juncture" def3="A disaster as a catalyst for irreversible political change." term4="Accelerated Status Quo" def4="Disasters accelerate existing political tensions and trajectories." %}

+### Knowledge Check
+{% include quiz.html id="quiz_080_natural_disaster" question="What can natural disasters do to the political landscape of a society?" opt1="Leave it unchanged" opt2="Create opportunities for political change and reform" opt3="Only exacerbate existing inequalities" opt4="Automatically lead to conflict and violence" correct="2" %}